-Our Jurassic Coast walking holiday is along a captivating section of the South West Coast Path and is an unforgettable walking route that hugs the dramatic Dorset coastline.
+Our Jurassic Coast walking holiday takes you along a captivating section of the South West Coast Path and is an unforgettable walking route that hugs the dramatic Dorset coastline.

 The Jurassic Coast has remained an unmistakable feature of the British coastline due to its unique fossil strata.
 The area has certainly been a magnet for fossil collectors who visit this fascinating World Heritage Site year after year, but the fantastic hiking on offer here is not to be missed.
 The heritage, wildlife, geology and scenery along the way are truly inspirational and each step brings new wonders.